 - 1. A summary of research performed during the award and evaluation of the results.
 The summary should be technical, but targeted to a general scientific audience.
 The summary should be sufficiently detailed such that the Investigator's research activities are clearly described.
 Figures and references can be included if appropriate.
 If the research differs from the originally funded proposal, please provide an explanation.
 The report must be signed by the Investigator and should not exceed four pages. - 2.
-A one-paragraph lay summary, for the public, detailing the accomplishments over the term of the award, including how the research has impacted the cancer field.

-- 3. A brief description of collaborations and partnerships related to the Damon Runyon-funded research, with either academic and/or industry scientists.
-Please identify your collaborator(s) and his/her academic/industrial affiliation(s). - 4.
-An up-to-date NIH biosketch including: - a. a bibliography of all publications resulting from the Investigator's research (please submit pdf copies of reprints) - b. an updated list of current and pending funding - c. a list of conferences and seminars attended and presentations given during the award year - d. changes in the Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.) - 5.
-A statement indicating how the award made a difference in the Investigator's career. - 6.
-Brief comments on the most important accomplishment over the award term please address any issues or concerns regarding obstacles to success to which the Foundation might respond. - 7.
-A completed intellectual property disclosure form.
+A one-paragraph lay summary, for the public, detailing the accomplishments over the term of the award, including how the research has impacted the cancer field. - 3.
+A brief description of collaborations and partnerships related to the Damon Runyon-funded research, with either academic and/or industry scientists.
+Please identify your collaborator(s) and their academic/industrial affiliation(s). - 4.
+A brief description of participation in any community-based educational mentorship program (e.g. STEM or Diversity, Equity and Inclusion initiatives). - 5.
+An up-to-date NIH biosketch including: - a. a bibliography of all publications resulting from the Investigator's research (please submit pdf copies of reprints) - b. an updated list of current and pending funding - c. a list of conferences and seminars attended and presentations given during the award year - d. changes in the Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.) - 6.
+A statement indicating how the award made a difference in the Investigator's career. - 7.
+Brief comments on the most important accomplishment over the award term please address any issues or concerns regarding obstacles to success to which the Foundation might respond. - 8.
+A completed intellectual property disclosure form. - 9.
+Are there any plans to share data, either before or after its publication in a peer reviewed journal?
+If so: - a.
+What type of data is it (genome/exome sequence, images, structures, statistical software or algorithms, etc.)? - b.
+Where will it be shared (such as Figshare, Dataverse or Open Science Framework (OSF))? - c.
+Who will be in charge of preparing the data to share? - d.
+What are the expected costs of preparing and sharing this data?

-B. Financial
+B. Financial:

 The institution's financial officer must maintain a separate account for the Investigator and this account must be available for audit by representatives of the Damon Runyon Cancer Research Foundation.
 None of the funds awarded can be used for indirect costs or institutional overhead.
 Reports of expenditures must be submitted to the Foundation within 60 days of the end of each award year.
+Pre-award and/or pre-award year spending is not allowed.
 Upon termination or expiration of the Award, a final report of expenditures with the refund of any unexpended balance must be submitted within 60 days.